Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 30/04/2014 (Build 264):
+	- Added the ability for server admins to disable some client options.
+Type sv_plus in console if you have permission to change these settings or edit NS2PlusServerConfig.json.
+	- The server browser now displays ns2+ in red if server-disabled features conflict with your settings.
+	- When opening the options menu in a server with restricted options, the option label will turn red when it conflicts.
+The setting will get saved, but won't get applied until you join a server without the restriction.
+	- Updated Rantology's alien bars.
+	- You can now toggle the ambient sounds back on after setting them to off.

 - 28/04/2014 (Build 264):
 	- Changed map changing method for the mod updater, since the previous one was being blocked by the NSL Mod.
 	- Fixed bug that caused commanders to be stuck with the game timer after a reset or getting logged out at the end of the round.